programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 In our example, we use the Internet Archive identifier directly as the **objectid** by renaming the corresponding column in the CSV file.
 Although the CollectionBuilder metadata guide recommends using lowercase **objectid** values, the uppercase Internet Archive identifiers still function correctly in this example.
 Retaining them in their original form makes it easier to construct the corresponding Internet Archive URLs.
 Alternatively, to follow the recommended practice, you could create a new **objectid** column and convert the Internet Archive identifiers to lowercase, while preserving the original **identifier** column for constructing the Internet Archive URLs.

 * **filename**: This field contains the direct URL to your digital object, such as a PDF, image, or audio file.
 For objects hosted on the Internet Archive, you can choose the display option that works best for your exhibition.
-In the Internet Archive, a variety of display options, such as [the digital object record](https://archive.org/details/BP_CCTT_0002), a [one-page view](https://archive.org/details/BP_CCTT_0002/mode/1up), a [two-page spread](https://archive.org/details/BP_CCTT_0002/mode/2up), a [thumbnail view](https://archive.org/details/BP_CCTT_0002/mode/thumb) and then you can apply theatre view to any of these display options if you want to focus on the digital object and not the metadata.
+In the Internet Archive, a variety of display options, such as [the digital object record](https://archive.org/details/BP_CCTT_0002), a [one-page view](https://archive.org/details/BP_CCTT_0002/mode/1up), a [two-page spread](https://archive.org/details/BP_CCTT_0002/mode/2up), a [thumbnail view](https://archive.org/details/BP_CCTT_0002/mode/thumb).
+You can also apply theatre view to any of these display options if you want to focus on the digital object and not the metadata.
 In our example, we want visitors to see the full-screen flipbook version of each item, so we use URLs such as [`https://archive.org/details/BP_CCTT_0002/mode/thumb?view=theater`](https://archive.org/details/BP_CCTT_0002/mode/thumb?view=theater).
-Note that every Internet Archive URL uses the IA identifier (now your **objectid**), so you can use this construct these URLs fairly quickly using formulas such as concatenate in Excel or Google Sheets.
+Note that every Internet Archive URL uses the IA identifier (now your **objectid**), so you can use this to construct these URLs fairly quickly using formulas such as concatenate in Excel or Google Sheets.

 * **title**: This should correspond to a title of the original object.
 It is recommended that it be short and descriptive.
 In our example, some playbills have more than one play, so we have separated the play titles with a semicolon.
 For example: Othello; The Deserter